Managing a Healthcare Worker’s ADA Request for Accommodation: 5 Steps

 After receiving a request, it’s important to review all necessary information that can help you understand how an employee’s medical condition might impact their work.
 During the review process, it can help to double check the following:

-• Supporting medical documentation — Under the ADA, you are allowed to ask for any medical documentation that is needed to support an employee’s reason for requesting an accommodation.
+• Supporting medical documentation: Under the ADA, you are allowed to ask for medical documentation needed to support an employee’s reason for requesting an accommodation.

-• Types of accommodations — Depending on your system for receiving requests, some employees may not mention a specific type of accommodation.
-It can be helpful to ask for examples of modifications that could help them carry out their duties.
+• Types of accommodations: Depending on your system for receiving requests, some employees may not mention a specific type of accommodation.
+It can be helpful to ask them for examples of modifications that could help them carry out their duties.

 3. Discuss Reasonable Accommodations

-Under the ADA, accommodations are considered “reasonable” if they don’t pose an “undue hardship” to a facility.
-However, what’s considered reasonable for one facility may not be reasonable for another.
-This will depend on various factors like the size, budget, and structural capacities of a given facility.
+Accommodations are considered “reasonable” if they don’t pose an “undue hardship” to a facility under the ADA.
+Healthcare facilities can differ widely in size, budget, and structural capacities, so what’s considered reasonable for one facility may not be reasonable for another.

 If you determine that your facility’s capacities can’t support specific accommodations requested by a worker, it’s important to open up dialogue with the worker and explore alternative ways to remove workplace barriers.